takagii-cloud/5.3-Network-and-Dev-Project/README.md

 - Familiarize students with the main tools used in the program, including VMware, VirtualBox, Git, development tools, and system/network administration tools.
 - Apply concepts related to software development, operating systems, and networking acquired during semester 5 and previous studies.
 - Develop autonomy and time management skills.

-Several mini-projects must be completed individually during semester 5.
-Project sessions total **22 hours**, and the deadline is **January 26th, 2026**.

 ---

 ## 2. General Constraints